-5.1 Identify charity trustees with the necessary skills to undertake:

-- any designated roles set out in your governing document; and - other roles as appropriate within the board.
+- 5.1 Identify charity trustees with the necessary skills to undertake: - any designated roles set out in your governing document; and - other roles as appropriate within the board.

 Actions our charity takes to meet standards: Evidence of our actions: Deloitte Group Governance Review looked at the HEAnet Board composition and identified potential skills gaps.
-Deloitte Group Governance Review Report (December 2018) ref page15 Roles and Responsibilities of directors discussed and documented.
-HNBD.19.075 HEAnet Code of Business Conduct for Directors and Employees - reviewed and approved by the HEAnet Board meeting 09.12.20.
+Boland Progress Review Report commissioned by HEAnet Board July 2020 to review progress made to implement Deloitte recommendations and introduction of new recommendations.
+Deloitte Group Governance Review Report (December 2018) ref page15 Boland Report - Recommendation 12 - to expand on Deloitte recommendation in respect of board composition.
+Joint Implementation Steering Group have operationalised 9 of the Recommendations - remaining 3 recommendations to be progressed via Group Nomination Committee (2) and to be considered by Department of Education (1).
+Group Nomination Committee introducing a skills matrix to identify the skills required on the Board and Group Committees.
+Exercise will commence late 2021/early 2022.
+Roles and Responsibilities of directors discussed and documented.
+HNBD.19.075 Group HEAnet Code of Business Conduct for Directors and Employees - reviewed and approved by the HEAnet Board meeting 09.12.20.
 Induction for new directors includes role and responsibilities.
 Induction Plan for New Directors.